Income Tax FAQs

 Common questions our clients ask about return filing, disclosures, TDS mismatches, and current slab rates - answered the way we'd explain them across the table.

-Most of these questions come up every filing season - what to attach, what to disclose, and why the numbers on Form 26AS don't always match what was actually deducted.
+Most of these questions come up every filing season - what to attach, what to disclose, and why the numbers on Form 26AS do not always match what was actually deducted.
 Here is how we answer them.
+For a full walkthrough of filing deadlines, mandatory conditions, and advance tax, see our ITR Filing Essentials guide.

 Filing & Disclosure Basics